 The Importance of Dual Diagnosis Treatment

 Dual diagnosis refers to a person having a mental health disorder and substance abuse disorder simultaneously.
 As noted above, this is a common occurrence.
 Obtaining dual diagnosis treatment is vital to health.
 If you only treat one condition, then you won’t get comprehensive treatment, because you’ll continue to have symptoms of the untreated condition.
-For example, if someone with bipolar disorder and substance abuse disorder just goes through detox, completes rehab, but doesn’t receive a diagnosis or treatment for bipolar disorder, then in time he or she will have an increased risk of relapse.
+For example, if someone with bipolar disorder and substance abuse disorder just goes through detox and completes rehab, but doesn’t receive a diagnosis or treatment for bipolar disorder, then in time he or she will have an increased risk of relapse.
 Dual diagnosis treatment is essential in providing comprehensive care.

 At a bipolar treatment center in Tampa, FL, you can begin the journey to health and happiness.
 At BoardPrep Recovery Center®, we specialize in dual diagnosis ensuring you receive a thorough treatment plan.
 Our award-winning, recognized facility provides a premier place to receive the treatment you deserve.
 Some of the programs we offer include: